PrincetonUniversity/SPECFEMPP/docs/implement_new_physics.md

 - [ ] Add new material `load_device_properties` to `compute/properties/properties.hpp`
 - [ ] Add new material `load_host_properties` to `compute/properties/properties.hpp`
+- [ ] Add new material property containers and corresponding `load_device_

 > **_NOTE:_** It's really the
 `specfem::compute::properties::material_property<type, property>::medium_property()`
-> constructor defined in `include/compute/properties/properties.tpp` that assigns
+> constructor defined in `include/compute/properties/impl/material_properties.tpp`
-> properties to the GLL points.
+> that assigns properties to the GLL points from the input mesh.

 We need to hold different properties and update the corresponding `load_on_device` function.
 `compute/properties/impl/properties_container.hpp`

-- [ ] Add new material property containers and corresponding `load_d

 ## Create Medium class